Meet our Therapy Pets

 Mimi is a rescue from the Hawaiian Humane Society and is the house cat at Nuʻuanu.
 She has our residents trained to let her in and out at will.
 She is very talkative and lets our residents know when it is time to feed her and when she wants to be petted.
 You will often find Mimi curled up on a chair next to a resident or snuggled up in their beds.

-Cookie is the newest member of the Hale Kūʻike therapy pet family, joining Mimi at our Nuʻuanu facility in 2018.
+Cookie is our Nuuanu location therapy pet.
+She respects Mimi as the boss of the house.
 She is an active Havanese who loves to sit on our residents’ laps or follow our staff around.
 She can often be found hanging out while our residents do their activities or napping under the table at the Nurses’ Station.

 Vita, the Labradoodle, was Hale Kūʻike’s first therapy pet and was trained by Hawaii Fi-Do as a companion service dog.
 Sadly, we lost Vita in 2018.
 She was a good-natured, sweet girl who roamed our home freely and gave love wherever she went.